 (Spoiler alert: yes, you can.
-We set you up with a calendar built on the same template as the rest of your site, free of charge, and you can update it yourself.)
+We set you up with a calendar built on the same template as the rest of your site and you can update it yourself.)

 Because your campus calendar tells the story of your school better than anything else

 So much great stuff happens on your campus every day: performances, lectures, demonstrations, sporting events, pie-eating contests.
 You know that when prospective students visit campus, they’re twice as likely to apply.